chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 processing is outside the scope of this RFC.

 Files are uploaded to {collection_id}/{dataset_id}/{file_name} in the upload bucket.

-#### DLQ Handler

-The DLQ handler is an AWS lambda configure to receive [SQS event notifications](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-lambda-function-trigger.html) from the dead letter queue.
-The dead letter queue is populated whenever an upload job is retired and fails beyond the configured limit.
-The DLQ handler updates the status of an upload in the upload table to failed.

 ### Data Portal APIs